imsc-rosetta/imsc-rosetta-specification/faq.md

   This CAN be done by using a single `<p>` per subtitle, but that removes the ability to use both left and right alignment in a subtitle, which is a feature of existing line based subtitle formats.

-  We are not trying to be compatible with multiple forms of imsc - we are specifically making a version which has a very restricted form, but is fully IMSC complient.
+  We are not trying to be compatible with multiple forms of imsc - we are specifically making a version which has a very restricted form, but is fully IMSC compliant.

 </details>